dvoraka/av-service/performance.md

 ### Commits

-Insert document and commit after.
+Insert one document and commit after.

 With **empty** collection.